Germany: CDU's Armin Laschet reportedly has majority support for chancellor candidacy | DW | 12.04.2021

-Several members of Germany's ruling conservative party have said a majority support Armin Laschet to succeed Angela Merkel as chancellor candidate at the next elections.
-An official confirmation is still pending.
+Several members of Germany's ruling conservative party have said a majority support Armin Laschet to succeed Angela Merkel as chancellor candidate at the next election.
+But the CSU's Markus Söder has not yet given up.

-Germany's Christian Democratic Union (CDU) support the party's current leader, Armin Laschet, to stand as candidate for chancellor in national elections set for September, according to several German media reports on Monday following a CDU meeting in Berlin.
+The leadership of Germany's Christian Democratic Union (CDU) stood behind their party's current leader, Armin Laschet, to stand as candidate for chancellor in national elections set for September, it emerged on Monday following a leadership meeting in Berlin.

-Hesse state premier Volker Bouffier told Germany's dpa news agency that Laschet has the support of the majority of leading CDU members.
+Hesse state premier Volker Bouffier, who attended the meeting of major CDU figures, told Germany's dpa news agency that Laschet has the support of majority of leading CDU figures.

-Other unnamed party sources said Laschet would be chosen based on his "ability to bring opinions together, to develop a stance and to represent it consistently."
+The news gives Laschet an important boost, but the final decision on the candidacy has not yet been made, as Laschet's rival, Markus Söder, Bavarian state premier and leader of the CDU's sister party, the Christian Social Union (CSU), on Sunday declared his interest in the candidacy:

-The CDU's top leadership met on Monday to discuss who will replace Chancellor Angela Merkel after more than 15 years at the helm of Germany's government.
+Tha set the scene for a week of uncertainty for the CDU/CSU alliance, since Söder currently enjoys more popularity than Laschet among the German population at large - and among CDU voters.

 In January, the CDU chose Laschet as its new party leader.
 Generally, the party leader stands as the chancellor candidate for the party.